Package 'hubData'

 output_type_id_datatype

 character string.
 One of "from_config", "auto", "character", "double", "integer", "logical", "Date".
 Defaults to "from_config" which uses the setting in the output_type_id_datatype property in the tasks.json config file if available.
 If the property is not set in the config, the argument falls back to "auto" which determines the output_type_id data type automatically from the tasks.json config file as the simplest data type required to represent all output type ID values across all output types in the hub.
+When only point estimate output types (where output_type_ids are NA,) are being collected by a hub, the output_type_id column is assigned a character data type when auto-determined.
 Other data type values can be used to override automatic determination.
 Note that attempting to coerce output_type_id to a data type that is not valid for the data (e.g. trying to coerce"character" values to "double") will likely result in an error or potentially unexpected behaviour so use with care.

 r_schema